Land and Infinite Debt Rollover: Fundamental results on asset price bubbles

-Comparing \eqref{eq:Pt_lim} and \eqref{eq:Vt}, we have $P_t\ge V_t$ for all $t$.
+Comparing \eqref{eq:Pt_lim} and the fundamental value $V_t$ in \eqref{eq:Vt}, we have $P_t\ge V_t$ for all $t$.
 We say that the asset price contains a \emph{bubble} at time $t$ if $P_t>V_t$, or in other words, the asset price $P_t$ exceeds its fundamental value $V_t$ defined by the present value of dividends.
 Note that $P_t=V_t$ for all $t$ if and only if

 We refer to \eqref{eq:nobubble} as the \emph{no-bubble} condition.

 The following Bubble Characterization Lemma plays a fundamental role in determining the existence of bubbles.

 \begin{lem}[Bubble Characterization, \citealp{Montrucchio2004}, Proposition 7] In any equilibrium, the asset price exhibits a bubble if and only if